veraison/corim/README.md

 The [`corim/corim`](corim) and [`corim/comid`](comid) packages provide a golang API for low-level manipulation of [Concise Reference Integrity Manifest (CoRIM)](https://datatracker.ietf.org/doc/draft-birkholz-rats-corim/) and Concise Module Identifier (CoMID) tags respectively.

 The [`corim/cocli`](cocli) package uses the API above (as well as the API from [`veraison/swid`](https://github.com/veraison/swid) package) to provide a user friendly command line interface for working with CoRIM, CoMID and CoSWID.
-Specifically it allows creating, signing, verifying, displaying, and more.
+Specifically it allows creating, signing, verifying, displaying, uploading, and more.
 See [`cocli/README.md`](cocli/README.md) for further details.

 ## Developer tips